Cedar-Cat-Studios/dbt_query_game/README.md

 # Query: the Video Game

 This dbt project is an open source glimpse into the inner workings of the [Query](tbd) video game.
-This repo will provide the previous days queries within the [daily_queries](/daily_queries) folder.
+This repo will provide the previous days queries within the [daily_queries](https://github.com/Cedar-Cat-Studios/dbt_query_game/tree/main/models/daily_queries) folder.
+Additionally, other queries used in the background of the game can be found and explored within the [background_queries](https://github.com/Cedar-Cat-Studios/dbt_query_game/tree/main/models/background_queries) folder.
+In addition to providing more insight into the Query game, this project is designed for the community to engage with the developer and contribute to the games codebase.

 ## 🎮 Play the Game